Russia economic funk ripples out through ex-Soviet states

 In desperately poor Tajikistan, remittances from Russia fell more than 13 percent in the first three months of 2014 from year-ago levels, the country’s central bank says.

-Given that remittances make up 40 percent of Tajik gross domestic product (GDP), falling receipts from Russia are likely to hit growth as well as the somoni currency, which has already weakened 5 percent versus the dollar this year TJS=.
+Given that remittances make up 40 percent of Tajik gross domestic product (GDP), falling receipts from Russia are likely to hit growth as well as the somoni currency, which has already weakened 5 percent versus the dollar this year.

 Such fears are spreading across the CIS, whose citizens sent home $25 billion from Russia last year.
 Just over $4 billion was sent in the first quarter of 2014.